karabayse/edabit/README.md

 * Find the bug
 * Does the object contain a given key?
 * Reverse and capitalize
 * Volume of a pizza
+* Calculate the profit